sass/sass/proposal/module-system.md

   using.

 * **Can I make a member library-private?** There's no language-level notion of a "library", so library-privacy isn't built in either.
-However, members imported by one module aren't automatically visible to downstream modules.
-If a module isn't [`@forward`ed](#forwarding-modules) through the entrypoint to a library, it won't be visible to downstream consumers and thus is effectively library-private.
+However, members used by one module aren't automatically visible to downstream modules.
+If a module isn't [`@forward`ed](#forwarding-modules) through a library's main stylesheet, it won't be visible to downstream consumers and thus is effectively library-private.

-  As a convention, we recommend that libraries include library-private modules that aren't intended to be imported directly by their users in a directory named `src`.
+  As a convention, we recommend that libraries write library-private stylesheets that aren't intended to be used directly by their users in a directory named `src`.

 * **How do I make my library configurable?** If you have a large library made up of many source files that all share some core `!default`-based configuration,